devsw-prayas/Kotlin-KAI-Fuzzer/README.md

 - **Guard strings prevent double-injection** — each destabilizer checks for its own injection marker before firing
 - **`IFirstStatement` guarantees position 0** — contract blocks are always the first statement in a function body, immune to construction mutations wrapping the body in loops or try/catch
 - **Lazy `Supplier<String>` receivers** — extension function receiver types are computed at `build()` time, after all construction mutations have finalised the referenced class's type params
-- **Corpus is never contaminated** — destabilizers operate on live corpus entries but globalFlags ensures all programs compile under the same flag set
+- **Destabilizer constructs persist in the corpus** — injections are permanent.
+Subsequent construction mutations build on destabilized programs, producing compound structures that emerge organically from the interaction of both passes. globalFlags ensures all corpus entries compile under the same flag set regardless of which constructs were injected.

 ---